Skip to main content

 Running a check

-Open Sentinel from Tools (or the editor tools panel), pick a world, and choose what to scan: a single piece, a series, or a folder.
+Open Sentinel from Tools (or the editor tools panel), pick a world, and choose what to scan: a single piece, a series, a folder, or the whole world.

 The POV and Tense reports each have their own tab.
 They share the same dashboard layout as the rest of the scanners, so the workflow is consistent: scan, review, apply, dismiss.